HIGHLIGHTING TWENTY-SEVEN NW3 ELITE TITLES

-I am thrilled to announce that now seven of my students and good friends have achieved the coveted title of NW3 Elite.
-And, one of these handlers has achieved the NW3 Elite two times on two different dogs.
+I am thrilled to announce that twenty-seven of my current and/or former students and good friends, as well as myself, have achieved the coveted title of NW3 Elite.
+And, three of these handlers have achieved the NW3 Elite on two different dogs and one on three different dogs.
 The NW3 Elite title requires qualifying performances (i.e., a perfect score) in all four elements in the same trial for three different trials for title achievement.

 In 2013, Anne S, with her K9 Rockit, became the first K9 Nose Work Team on the East Coast to achieve the title of NW3 Elite.
 I cannot say enough how proud I am of Anne and of her dedication and of her focus.
 And, her little Malinois, Rockit, is just a super working dog.
 And, you can read a summary of Anne’s last NW3 Qualifying Performance below.

 On October 3, 2014, Maria C, with her K9 Kirby, and Cheryn B, with her K9 Crook, became the second two K9 Nose Work Teams on the East Coast to achieve the title of NW3 Elite at the Lake George NW3 Trial.
 Given their dedication to the sport and to their training, it is no surprise that they each have achieved this milestone!!

 And in December 2014, Sandy, with her K9 Hope, achieved the title of NW3 Elite!!
 K9 Hope is a special dog and, through a systematic and thoughtful system of training, has just blossomed into an incredibly reliable dog.
 Yeah!

 In March 2015, Karen D, with her K9 Taz, achieved the title of NW3 Elite!!!
 K9 Taz just grew into this sport, getting stronger and stronger in his work accuracy and his work ethic as the months went by.
 While he is retired now, we all have fond memories of watching the ‘Taz work!!